How to Read a Homeowners Insurance Policy

 Confirm liability coverage amounts

-Coverage E (personal liability) and Coverage F (medical payments to others) are separate limits that serve different purposes.
-Coverage E commonly starts at $100,000 (though starting limits vary by insurer; verify the minimum on your specific policy), but most insurance professionals recommend carrying at least $300,000 to $500,000 given the cost of litigation.
-Coverage F is a lower-limit, no-fault medical coverage for minor guest injuries.
-If your Coverage E limit is at the minimum, consider whether an umbrella insurance policy makes sense to extend your liability protection beyond the homeowners policy.
+Coverage E (personal liability) and Coverage F (medical payments to others) are separate limits with different purposes.
+Coverage E commonly starts at $100,000, though minimums vary by insurer, so verify yours on the dec page.
+Most insurance professionals recommend carrying at least $300,000 to $500,000 given the cost of litigation today.
+Coverage F, by contrast, is a lower-limit, no-fault benefit for minor guest injuries.
+If your Coverage E limit sits at the minimum, umbrella insurance extends your liability protection beyond what the homeowners policy covers on its own.

 5. 5